 After your first-few-seconds of calm watching (however calm you can be when your dog is in a fight!?), and after recalling the three factors above, now you can consider practical steps how to break up the dog fight, eg:

-how physically fit and dog-fight experienced are you?
+- how physically fit and dog-fight experienced are you?

-are other people present to help?
+- are other people present to help?

-do all involved dogs wear a collar?
+- do all involved dogs wear a collar?

 - do you have at hand a leash that becomes a 'dog parking lot' with a single quick hand movement?

 - do you have a blanket, scarf, hair-band, bandana, coat or suit at hand?

-do you have a garden hose, tree-branch, bicycle or other equipment?
+- do you have a garden hose, tree-branch, bicycle or other equipment?